-On January 7, 2019, the Company closed a private placement by issuing 4,158,334 units ("Units") at a price of \$0.15 per Unit for gross proceeds of \$623,750.
-Under the private placement, each Unit consists of one common share in the capital of the Company and one-half of one share purchase warrant (each whole warrant being a "Warrant" of the Company).
-Each whole Warrant will entitle the holder to purchase one share at an exercise price of \$0.20 per share for a period of three years from the date of the issue of the Warrants.
+On January 7, 2019, the Company closed a private placement by issuing 4,158,334 units at a price of \$0.15 per unit for gross proceeds of \$623,750.
+Under the private placement, each unit consists of one common share in the capital of the Company and one-half of one share purchase warrant.
+Each whole warrant will entitle the holder to purchase one share at an exercise price of \$0.20 per share for a period of three years from the date of the issue of the warrants.